 How does this Duraflame electric heater stack up?

 As with most electric fireplaces or electric fireplace inserts, the usual heater warning and caveat applies.
-These appliances are primarily designed to provide supplemental.
+These electric log inserts are primarily designed to provide supplemental heat or zoned heat.
 They are not meant to be a primary heat source in a home.

 The Duraflame log set has a maximum BTU of 4600, 1500 Watts, 11.7 Amps and is designed to warm up to 400 sq. ft.
 These are pretty standard specifications when compared to most basic electric fireplaces.